sydni/workshop/README.md

 }
 ```

-## Two final points on why react-native is totally worth your time
+## Two final points on why React Native is totally worth your time
 - backed by facebook & already gained quite a bit of traction ---> won't die anytime soon
 - backed by facebook & already gained quite a bit of traction & is young ---> will definitely improve beyond belief in the near-future
 - it may just be the next big thing, and is in it's early stages (and you thought React was young!) ---> get in during the early stages & win big